 The Rector asks certain Fellows to present their research to a broader audience on the occasion of public evening lectures.

 For Fellow working groups, event rooms of various sizes are available in the Wissenschaftskolleg.
 Seminars with outside and Berlin participants are intended to help the Fellows advance their research projects.
 To the extent of its capacities, the Wissenschaftskolleg provides assistance in applying for the necessary funding and in organizing the seminars.

 The Wissenschaftskolleg regards the common lunches offered every Monday, Tuesday, Wednesday and Friday and the common dinner on Thursday to be an important part of community life.
-Participation in the meals is obligatory for Fellows; the lump sum for meals (currently 340 €/month) will be withdrawn from the Fellow’s bank account.
+The lump sum for meals (currently 340 €/month) will be withdrawn from the Fellow’s bank account.

 In the Agreement with the Rector, Fellows consent to the residence obligation and declare their willingness to take part in the Kolleg’s scholarly events, in particular the Colloquia and the common meals.
 They inform the Secretary by e-mail about their travel plans for professional or private reasons.
 One-time absences that will take longer than one week or total absences of more than 30 days over the course of the academic year require the prior consent of the Rector.